 Can foreigners buy property in Cambodia?

-As read in Article 16, “Amended Law on Investment”: Persons with a Cambodian citizenship or Cambodian entities have legal rights to own land.
+Similar regulations apply in the Philippines, Vietnam, and Thailand, just to give you some examples.
+As read in Article 16, “Amended Law on Investment”, persons with Cambodian citizenship or Cambodian entities have legal rights to own land.

+It’s simple as that.
 But there are ways for foreigners to buy and at least control land.

-Buying land in Cambodia
+Buying Land in Cambodia

-Setting up a leasehold agreement
+2. Setting up a Leasehold Agreement

 - Your rights to control the property